 I’ve written a manifesto titled “For a New Cinephilia” for the new issue of Film Quarterly.
 It’s part of a special section of manifestos assembled and edited by B. Ruby Rich.
-All eleven manifestos can be downloaded on PDF.

 Here is an excerpt:

 The pleasures at the heart of the old cinephilia are predominantly aesthetic.
 The new cinephilia has a broader definition of pleasure: it values the aesthetic experience of cinema, but it demands more.
 It finds pleasure, additionally, in a deep curiosity about the world and a critical engagement with it.
 Cinema teaches us about the human and nonhuman world in new and powerful ways.
 Traditional cinephilic pleasure is private, personal, inward; it is also what Laura Mulvey, in her landmark manifesto, wished to destroy.
 The new cinephilia radiates outward, powered by a spirit of inquiry and a will to social and planetary change.
 It is no coincidence that so many filmmakers valued by the new cinephilia—women, queer, Indigenous, people of color—have an interest in activism, and view cinema itself as part of a larger cultural-activist project.
 It is equally no coincidence that relatively few straight, white male filmmakers share this trait […]